API Design

 Errors

-In general the Atlar API uses the following standard error codes
+The Atlar API uses the following standard error codes:

 Request IDs